You’ve made the decision to buy new curtains but not sure where to start? We’ve compiled this easy buying guide to walk you through the process.

 Step 3: Check your curtain length

-All Pillow Talk curtains have the same generous drop length of 250cm.
+All Pillow Talk curtains have a drop length of either 223cm or 250cm.
 This length accommodates most homes with high ceilings.
 It also works in homes with a standard ceiling height by raising the curtain rod well above the window architrave for added height.
 Ideally you will install your curtain rod after you have purchased your curtains so that you can adjust the rod height to suit the curtain length, ensuring the curtain drop finishes just above the floor.

 However, if you have a curtain rod existing in your home and want to determine how long your curtains should be, follow the steps below: For a concealed tab top curtain, measure from the top of your rod to 1cm above the floor.
 For an eyelet curtain, measure from the top of the rod to 1cm above the floor and add 2cm.
 We add 2cm to account for the extra lip of fabric above the eyelet rings.
 Alternatively, you may want to go for the ‘pooled’ look where the curtain falls into a puddle of luxurious fabric on the floor.
 For this you will need to add an extra 5-10cm, keeping in mind while this creates a dreamy, relaxed look it is likely to collect dust on the floor if not cleaned regularly.
 We don’t recommend this for blockout curtains as they have a more structured look and feel.